RevaWealth/NWIS_Test/DAPP_INTEGRATION_GUIDE.md

 # 🚀 **NexusWealth PreSale Dapp Integration Guide**

-This guide will help you integrate your dapp with the deployed NexusWealth PreSale contract on Sepolia testnet.
+This guide will help you integrate your dapp with the deployed NexusWealth PreSale contract on Ethereum mainnet.

 ## 📋 **Table of Contents**